 Role of research in aged care facilities

 There is growing recognition by the aged care sector, clinicians, researchers and policy makers of the need to build and translate the evidence base in the care of older people.
-There is also increasing recognition that residents of aged care facilities have particular palliative care needs which can increase at the end-of-life.
+There is also an increasing recognition that residents of aged care facilities and older people living at home receiving aged care services can have particular palliative care needs as well as increasing care needs as they come to the end-of-life.

 Using research findings

 There are a number of centres and institutes around Australia with a focus on ageing research.
 Research can take place in a range of settings wherever older people are living.
 Studies can involve a range of designs and methodologies including but not limited to: